tcdanielh/XR-B-CalHacks-AR-Workshop/README.md

 Download the SimEnvironments.unitypackage from Google Drive: https://drive.google.com/file/d/1MXVdZPYlaNiuzQ4f17C92cvFl_7bcSVe/view?usp=sharing

-PLEASE DOWNLOAD UNITY & SIMENVIRONMENTS.UNITYPACKAGE BEFOREHAND AS IT WILL TAKE A WHILE TO DOWNLOAD & IMPORT THESE PACKAGES.
+PLEASE DOWNLOAD UNITY & SIMENVIRONMENTS.UNITYPACKAGE BEFOREHAND AS IT MAY TAKE A WHILE TO DOWNLOAD & IMPORT THESE PACKAGES.

 In Unity Hub create a new 3D Project.
 Import the ARFoundationSim.unitypackage and SimEnvironments.unitypackage using